 With a developed transport infrastructure, it’s quite easy to get around Turkey.
-Most towns and cities have taxis and bus services.
-Railway and bus routes also connect most destinations across the country.
-The road network is well developed, so it’s possible to drive in Turkey.
-However, driving conditions are not of a high standard.
+Most towns and cities have taxis and bus services, and railway and bus routes also connect most destinations across the country.
+The road network is well developed, so it’s possible to drive in Turkey, but driving conditions are not always of a high standard.

 Public transport in Turkey